 The Company has cash and cash equivalents and no interest-bearing debt.
 The Company's current policy is to invest excess cash and cash equivalents in investment-grade short-term deposit certificates issued by its banking institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its bank.
-As at November 30, 2017, in addition to cash on demand deposits with banks of \$198,707, the Company has \$450,000 in interest bearing cashable on demand investment grade guaranteed investment certificates.
-A 1% change in interest rates would have no material effect on interest income for the fiscal year.
+As at November 30, 2018, the Company had \$Nil in interest bearing cashable on demand investment grade guaranteed investment certificates.

-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the nine months ended November 30, 2017 and 2016
+Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the nine months ended November 30, 2018 and 2017